nz brand comparison

 Moisture14% (air-dried)8% (freeze-dried)

-• K9 Natural is better for highly active dogs, working dogs, or dogs who need weight gain
+• K9 Natural suits active dogs, working dogs (like German Shepherds and Border Collies), or dogs needing weight gain

-• ZIWI Peak is better for average-activity companion dogs, older dogs, or dogs where lower fat is preferred
+• ZIWI Peak suits average-activity companions, senior dogs, and dogs where lower fat is preferred

-• Dogs prone to pancreatitis should avoid K9 Natural’s 34% fat without vet guidance
+• Dogs with a history of pancreatitis should avoid K9 Natural’s 34% fat without talking to your vet first

 Price comparison